pedroalbanese/edgetk/README.md

 ##### Digital Signature:

 - To sign a message:
-  - Use the private key.
-  - Include the UID and HID associated with the private key.
+  - Use the private key (UID and HID are associated).
   - Perform the signature process.
 ```sh
 ./edgetk -pkey decrypt -algorithm sm9sign [-key "Private.pem"] < FILE